 Optional: Basic http auth

 Another security layer is using basic http auth.
-Linuxservers letsencrypt container is already be pre configured to ban failed http auths with fail2ban!
+Linuxservers swag container is already be pre configured to ban failed http auths with fail2ban!